Twenty-five (card game): Reneging

-Jinking

-At Spoil Five a player winning the first three tricks straight off may claim the pool without further play.
-If however, he leads to the fourth trick (described as "jinking"), he thereby is obliged to win all five.
-If he elects to jink and fails, he cannot score during that hand.
-A player who jinks, if jinking is agreed upon, receives an extra stake all around.

-Pay-off

-If no one wins the three tricks, or if a player jinked and failed to win all five, the game is said to have been "spoiled".
-Everyone then adds another chip to the pool, which is carried forward to the next deal.
-Otherwise, whoever took three tricks wins the pool, with an additional chip from each opponent if he took all five.

 Strategy

-If the elder hand has a certain five, that is to say, if he holds three cards which will each take a trick, he ought to play them, as there is a great probability, if his two remaining cards are tolerable, that he may get the whole five, and thus win a double stake.
+If the elder hand has a certain five, that is to say, if he holds three cards which will each take a trick, he ought to play them, as there is a great probability, if his two remaining cards are strong non trumps, that he may get the whole five, and thus win a double stake (note: there is no double stake in the Irish midlands).
 But if he holds only indifferent cards, the best method is to throw the lead into his opponent's hand by playing an inferior card, in the hope of regaining it at the third trick, which is the critical stage of the game; and as three tricks constitute a five equally as four, it is reckoned better play to reserve the best cards till the third trick, than to risk the game by eagerness to secure the first two.

 Variants

 Twenty-five and Forty-five are varieties of Spoil-five and they are played for either of these numbers.
 The main feature between these two varieties and the game of Spoil Five is that there is no Spoil.
 Each trick counts five to the maker and the trick made by the highest trump out scores ten.
 If a player gets out before that trump is played, he wins the game all the same.
 The winning of all five tricks is called a jink and the player who jinks wins the game whether played for twenty-five or forty-five points.